RandomStudio/tether/README.md

 - [Tether Egui](https://github.com/RandomStudio/tether-egui)

-Tether Egui acts as both an agent that publishes (by default, as "gui") but also subscribes to all topics (by default) and tries to decode the MessagePack contents.
+Tether Egui acts as both an Agent that publishes (by default, as "gui") but also subscribes to all topics (by default) and tries to decode the MessagePack contents.
 So you can use a single instance of Tether Egui to simulate an entire (very basic) Tether system, provided you are also running an MQTT Broker on your system.

 ### CLI

 Alternatively, command-line utilities are provided [here](./utilities/cli) (with instructions for installing them)

-- `tether-send`: by default, publishes messages as the agent "tether-send"
+- `tether-send`: by default, publishes messages as the Agent "tether-send"
-- `tether-receive`: not really an "agent" in any way, but subscribes to message on all topics (by default) and tries to decode the MessagePack payload
+- `tether-receive`: subscribes to messages on all topics (by default) and tries to decode the MessagePack payload of each one

-You can use `tether-send` in combination with `tether-receive` to simulate a very simple Tether system, provided you are also running an MQTT Broker on your system.
+You can use `tether-send` in combination with `tether-receive` to simulate a very simple Tether system.
+You can use the publicly-available MQTT broker `tether-io.dev:1883` (the default).

 ---

 ## Understanding Tether

+The Tether approach is about abstracting the underlying hardware and software so that everything from the point of view of the "system" is an **Agent** that can communicate using standardised **Messages**.

 ### Agents